Linux Reader for Windows

 To run Linux Reader from a USB drive:

-1. Download the program
+1. Download Linux Reader

 4. Click LinuxReader.exe from your flash drive to run the program.